Marketing in Adversity survey 2020

 You can complete the survey and run, or you can enter our £100 gift card prize draw, which will take place on Tuesday 1 September.
 The winner randomly chosen from the hat (or box) will have a choice of e-gift cards from highstreetvouchers.com.

 Plus, for every survey that is completed, we will donate £1 to Pendleside Hospice to a maximum of 500 completions.
 If we hit 501 completed surveys, we will double our donation.
-See the draw terms and conditions.
+See the draw terms and conditions for more info.

 What’s in this for Door4?